krsiakdaniel/krsiakdaniel/README.md

 - 💬 <https://www.linkedin.com/in/krsiakdaniel/>

 ## tl;dr
 I work with JavaScript, TypeScript, React, and Redux.
-I focus on UI, responsive design, and functional components that are easy to maintain.
+I focus on UI/UX, responsive design, and functional components that are easy to maintain.

 ## About me